basham/rivet-icons-webpack-react/README.md

 npm install --save rivet-icons
 ```

 Create a Node script to configure the icon set as desired.
 In this case, the only Rivet icons wanted are the heart icons.
 Using a glob string (`heart*`), all these icons can be included, without individually declaring each one.
+Custom icons in the `src/assets` folder are included as well.
 Output generated files to a `./build` folder.
 This async build function will automatically execute, whenever the script is called.

 ```js
 // ./scripts/icons.js